 Student Wellbeing Program

-This fast-paced one-man show is about that split second when we reach a crossroad, make a choice, take a risk and possibly change our lives forever.
+This fast-paced live performance is about that split second when we reach a crossroad, make a choice, take a risk and possibly change our lives forever.
 It looks at the potential impact of our choices on wellbeing and mental health.

 Andy and his friends binge drink, use cannabis and are confused by the hormones racing around their bodies.
 His girlfriend has access to MDMA and his sister takes risks on social media.
 This dangerous cocktail explodes into one dramatic incident that results in the loss of his mate Jamie.